apache/pekko-samples/pekko-sample-cluster-scala/README.md

 Open [application.conf](src/main/resources/application.conf)

-To enable cluster capabilities in your Pekko project you should, at a minimum, add the remote settings, and use `cluster` as the `org.apache.pekko.actor.provider`.
+To enable cluster capabilities in your Apache Pekko project you should, at a minimum, add the remote settings, and use `cluster` as the `org.apache.pekko.actor.provider`.
 The `org.apache.pekko.cluster.seed-nodes` should normally also be added to your `application.conf` file.

 The seed nodes are configured contact points which newly started nodes will try to connect with in order to join the cluster.